isabella232/OfficeDocs-MicrosoftSearch-pr.de-DE/MicrosoftSearch/mediawiki-connector.md

 ## <a name="step-8-review-connection"></a>Schritt 8: Überprüfen der Verbindung

-Folgen Sie den allgemeinen [Setupanweisungen.](https://docs.microsoft.com/microsoftsearch/configure-connector)
+Befolgen Sie die allgemeinen [Setupanweisungen.](https://docs.microsoft.com/microsoftsearch/configure-connector)
 <!---If the above phrase does not apply, delete it and insert specific details for your data source that are different from general setup instructions.-->

 <!---## Troubleshooting-->